 GYUDON BEEF DONBURI

 A donburi is a rice bowl, and gyudon is literally a beef (gyu) bowl (don).
-Picture thin strips of beef and mushrooms simmering in strong Japanese flavors over medium fire, and laid over a bed of rice, topped with green onions.
+Picture strips of beef and mushrooms cooked in strong Japanese flavors over medium fire, and laid on rice.

 1 white onion, sliced as thinly as the beef